Learning Communities

 Hullabaloo U

-The Transforming Lives Learning Community is a first-year experience program for new freshmen students in the College of Education & Human Development.
-The purpose of the learning community is to engage students in the Texas A&M community, foster a sense of belonging among first-year CEHD students, increase engagement in active learning, and enhance skills related to academic success.
+The Transforming Lives Learning Community (EAHR) is a first-year experience program for new students who are majoring in Human Resource Development (HRDV) and Learning Technology & Performance Systems (LTPS) in the Educational Administration and Human Resource Development department in CEHD.
+This learning community helps students foster a sense of belonging among their peers, developing the leadership, communication, and organizational skills that are foundational to careers in human resource development and technology support.
 The learning community spans across both the fall and spring semesters.

 Lohman Learning Community

-Funded through the generosity of Carolyn S. Lohman, the Lohman Learning Community is a first-year experience program for students enrolled in the College of Education & Human Development.
-Learning Community students have a common first-year experience through shared courses and activities in both the fall and spring semesters.
-The Lohman Learning Community is meant to engage students in the Texas A&M community, foster a sense of belonging among first-year CEHD students, increase engagement in active learning, and enhance skills related to academic success.
-Students chosen to participate in the learning community have declared majors in TLAC, EPSY, or KNSM.
-Learn More
+Funded through the generosity of Carolyn S. Lohman, the Lohman Learning Community is a first-year experience program for students in the College of Education & Human Development at Texas A&M University who are preparing for careers in teaching, education, and related fields that support learning and human development.
+Students in the program share a common first-year experience through linked courses and activities during both the fall and spring semesters.
+The Lohman Learning Community is designed to help future educators build meaningful connections within the Texas A&M community, foster a strong sense of belonging among first-year CEHD students, and encourage engagement in active learning practices that mirror the collaborative environments they will encounter as professional educators.

 CEHD Trailblazers Learning Community